 James K. Knowles Lecture

-The 7th annual James K. Knowles Lecture and Caltech Solid Mechanics Symposium will be held on Wednesday, February 17, 2016, in the Jim & Sandy Hall Auditorium in Gates•Thomas.
-The James K. Knowles Lecture by Horacio D. Espinosa, James and Nancy Farley Professor of Mechanical Engineering, Northwestern University, will be followed by the Solid Mechanics Symposium with presentations by current Caltech graduate students and postdocs.
+The 3rd annual James K. Knowles Lecture and Caltech Solid Mechanics Symposium was held on Friday, January 27, 2012, in the Beckman Institute Auditorium.
+The James K. Knowles Lecture by Richard D. James, University of Minnesota, will be followed by the Solid Mechanics Symposium with presentations by current Caltech graduate students and postdocs.

 The Lecture and Symposium are in memory of James K. Knowles, William J. Keenan, Jr. Professor of Applied Mechanics, Emeritus, who passed away on November 1, 2009.
 He is well known for his research contributions to the theory of nonlinear elasticity and the mathematical theories of materials and structures.
 Dr. Knowles inspired and influenced generations of students and scholars and authored over one hundred journal publications, as well as a textbook for graduate students entitled Linear Vector Spaces and Cartesian Tensors (Oxford University Press).